Getting to know you, to help you be your best.

 At Focus Care, your choices are our focus.
 We are proud to provide NDIS services that make you feel safe and supported, while also remaining independent and in control of the services and supports you receive.
 Below is our Ultimate Guide to the NDIS, which explains the NDIS, your funding, and more.

 What makes Focus Care the best choice for you?

 Get maximum value with your Focus Care Support Coordinator

-The friendly team of Support Coordinators at Focus Disability Services are passionate about supporting you to get the most out of your NDIS budget, dedicated to prioritising your choices, and willing to go above and beyond to meet your wants and needs.
+The friendly team of Support Coordinators at Focus Care are passionate about supporting you to get the most out of your NDIS budget, dedicated to prioritising your choices, and willing to go above and beyond to meet your wants and needs.

 What our clients are saying

 “Thanks so much for listening to me and supporting my goals of getting better and being the person that I need to be.
 Your kindness and service will be one that I would recommend as often as I can!”

 “Maria is very happy with the support she receives from Betty, she is very respectful of Maria and attends to her needs.”